Differences Between Capital Lease vs Operating Lease

-- The tenure of the capital lease is long term whereas for the operating lease it is short term.
+- The tenure of the capital lease is long-term, whereas it is short-term for the operating lease.
 So, transfer of ownership is required in the capital lease and not in the operating lease.
-E.g. Owing a property is for a long-time duration and one needs to transfer the ownership rights.
-In the case of renting it is for a very short period and transfer of ownership is not mandatory.
-The transfer of ownership in operating lease stays with the lessor is for the entire lease period.
+E.g. Owing a property is for a long-time duration, and one needs to transfer the ownership rights.
+In the case of renting, it is for a very short period, and transfer of ownership is not mandatory.
+The transfer of ownership in an operating lease stays with the lessor is for the entire lease period.
 In the case of the capital lease, the ownership transfer is optional at the end of the tenure period.
-The title may or may not be transferred to the lessee
+The title may or may not be transferred to the lessee.

 - A capital lease doesn’t have flexibility compared to an operating lease.
-In the operating lease, as the accounting treatment is very easy, one can change the asset regularly and update it.
+As the accounting treatment is very easy in the operating lease, one can change the asset regularly and update it.
 In our current example, we have considered renting a property as an operating lease.
-If we need to change the rental property the process is very easy as only expense is involved.
-In the case of a capital lease when we own the property the flexibility of changing the asset decreases drastically.
+If we need to change the rental property, the process is very easy as the only expense is involved.
+In the case of a capital lease, when we own the property, the flexibility of changing the asset decreases drastically.

 - The bargain purchase option is available in the case of the capital lease.
 In the operating lease, there is no bargain purchase option available.

 Below is the topmost comparison between Capital Lease vs Operating Lease

 |Definition||Risk and reward are transferred to the lessee.||Risk and reward remain with the lessor.|

 |Treatment||An asset in the balance sheet||Expense in the Income statement|